 80N.
 Railways Classification Board established

-(1) There shall be established, within and as part of the Commission, a Board to be known as the Railways Classification Board.
+(1) There shall be established, within and as part of the Commission, a board to be known as the Railways Classification Board.

 (2) Subject to this Act, the Board shall consist of 3 members, of whom —

-(a) one shall be appointed by the Chief Commissioner from amongst the other Commissioners, after consultation with the transport Minister and the Union, and shall be Chairman of the Board;
+(a) one shall be appointed by the Chief Commissioner from amongst the other commissioners, after consultation with the transport Minister and the Union, and shall be chairman of the Board;

 (b) one shall be a person nominated for appointment by the Public Transport Authority and appointed by the Governor; and